owlike/genson/README.md

 ##Online Documentation

-Checkout our new website - <http://owlike.github.io/genson/>!
+Checkout our new website - <http://owlike.github.io/genson/>.

 The old website at <http://code.google.com/p/genson/>, hosts the documentation and javadoc until release 0.99 inclusive.
-But starting with 1.0 everything is be moved to github and the new website.
+But starting with 1.0 everything has been moved to github and the new website.

 ##Motivation